zmalone/chef-web-docs/source/local-development/windows/get-started-with-test-kitchen/4/_index.md

 -----> Kitchen is finished.
 (1m36.02s)
 ```

-This run was faster &ndash; 1 minute and 36 seconds compared 6 minutes &ndash; not only because the instance already had the Chef tools installed, but also because it was already in the desired state, so Chef had to do no work.
+This run was faster &ndash; 1 minute and 36 seconds compared to 6 minutes &ndash; not only because the instance already had the Chef tools installed, but also because it was already in the desired state, so Chef had to do no work.